 For the downstream tasks, there are mainly two types of methods: prompt tuning and fine tuning.
 Prompt tuning does not train with the downstream tasks.
 Instead, it only sends a task specific prompt to the model, so that the model can ``switch'' its working mode for solving the task.
 Fine tuning trains a small network connecting to the foundation model with the labeled dataset for the downstream task.

 In Theorem~\ref{thm:prompt-tuning}, we show that with prompt tuning, the model can solve the task if and only if the task is ``representable'' in the category defined by the pretext task.
 If the category does not have complicated structures, our theorem indicates that the power of prompt tuning is limited.
-For example, in Corollary~\ref{cor:rotate}, we show that by training with the pretext task of predicting the rotation of an image~\cite{gidaris2018unsupervised}, the foundation model is not able to solve complicated downstream tasks like segmentation or classification.
+For example, in Corollary~\ref{cor:rotate}, we show that the rotation pretext task~\cite{gidaris2018unsupervised} alone does not guarantee that prompt tuning can solve complicated downstream tasks such as segmentation or classification.

-On the other hand, the results on fine tuning is more promising.
+On the other hand, the results on fine tuning are more promising.
 Our Theorem~\ref{thm:fine-tuning} proves that for the foundation model with the minimum required power (up to symmetry) for the pretext task and enough resources including training data, it can potentially solve any downstream tasks for the category defined by pretext task.
 The role of pretext task is crucial in the sense that if the pretext task fails to extract adequate information from the unlabeled dataset, the power of fine tuning remains restricted.

 Along the way, we have provided a categorical framework for machine learning.
 Interestingly, the framework injects the learning perspective to category theory as well.
-Therefore, we also proved a generalization theorem for structural learning (Theorem~\ref{thm:generaliation}), which explains why self-supervised learning for text-image generation tasks can generate images like avocado chair, which do not exist in the dataset or real world.
-Theorem~\ref{thm:generaliation} can be easily generalized to the compositional theorem of multiple categories, see Theorem~\ref{thm:compose}.
+Therefore, we also proved a generalization theorem for structural learning (Theorem~\ref{thm:generalization}), which explains why self-supervised learning for text-image generation tasks can represent image objects such as avocado chair, which do not exist in the dataset or real world, and can support their generation when combined with a target-side decoder or generator.
+Theorem~\ref{thm:generalization} can be easily generalized to the compositional theorem of multiple categories, see Theorem~\ref{thm:compose}.